OfirOhan/gap-trading-ppo/README.md

 The model described here is deployed in live trading.
 The repository containing training code, data pipelines, and model weights is **private**.
 This document exists to describe the technical work in detail for the purpose of professional review.

+The project is actively ongoing — current work includes improving out-of-sample generalization across market regimes, expanding the action space beyond long-only, and refining the reward structure.
+Results and architecture will continue to evolve.

 *Full code access available upon request for verified employers during technical interviews.*